mikeromero2/markdown/buffalo_soldiers_quote.md

 ### Cost:
 $2.50 / month per chapter + $700 development fee

-monthly cost includes hosting for the self hosted CMS and all that entails

-### Alternative solutions:
-CMS service that supports enough roles cost $400 /mo or more but still lack the exact functionality that we want to keep chapters seperated

-# #2 - Custom Backend for chapter owners / admins:
+# #2 - Custom Back-end for chapter owners / admins:
 Includes:
 - customization of themes and templates for each chapter,
 - On-Site login / registration,
 - centralized admin panel and chapter settings  (set accounts to send payments to, membership dues, Location to be found - on the chapter map),

 ### Solution used:
-A custom backend hosted on AWS servers (Amazon Web Systems) or Google Cloud Servers that will handle all the chapter functionality that isn't handled by the CMS.
+A custom back-end hosted on AWS servers (Amazon Web Systems) that will handle all the chapter functionality that isn't handled by the CMS.

 ### cost:
 $1.50 / ch / month  + $900 development fee